taranis-ai/taranis.ai/README.md

 To be able to run local checks prior a commit, [htmltest](https://github.com/wjdp/htmltest) and [prek](https://github.com/j178/prek) or [pre-commit](https://github.com/pre-commit/pre-commit) needs to be installed.

+Commits need to be sigend off to be able to merge.

 ### Requirements

 * [go](https://go.dev/doc/install)